xperseguers/t3ext-cloudflare/Documentation/UsersManual/TogglingDevelopmentMode/Index.rst

 Toggling development mode
 -------------------------

-An orange gear icon in the toolbar lets you manage your domains / zones:
+A gear icon (orange in TYPO3 6.2, monochrome since TYPO3 7.x) in the toolbar lets you manage your domains / zones:

 .. figure:: ../../Images/development-mode.png
 	:alt: Toggling development mode